 - We participate in industry focus groups to discuss specific corporate responsibility challenges, develop solutions, and identify new opportunities to create sustainable products and services.

-Feedback on 2012 Corporate Responsibility Report Historically, employees have been the largest stakeholder group to provide feedback on our corporate responsibility reporting efforts.
+Feedback on 2013 Corporate Responsibility Report Historically, employees have been the largest stakeholder group to provide feedback on our corporate responsibility reporting efforts.
 Results from the 2013 CR Report stakeholder feedback survey were no different, with employees making up nearly 90 percent of respondents.
 This is consistent with our ongoing focus on employees as a key stakeholder group.
 Feedback from nonprofits & NGOs were the next largest group of respondents, followed by customers as third.
 Overall, however, there was a decline in the amount of responses received last year.